tdspora/syngen/README.md

 ORDER:                                      # Table name.
 Required parameter
   train_settings:                           # Settings for training process.
-Optional parameter
+Required parameter
     source: "./files/order.csv"             # The path to the original data.
 Supported formats include local files in CSV, Avro formats.
 Required parameter
     epochs: 10                              # Number of epochs if different from the default in the command line options.
 Optional parameter
     drop_null: False                        # Drop rows with NULL values.
 Optional parameter